 At nearby Frog Pond Farms, you can see farm animals, shop for local produce, and wander in the greenhouse.
 There are many places to see just a short drive away, too, including the Baseball Hall of Fame in Cooperstown, the Charlotte Valley Railroad, and the Kopernik Science Center.

-With paved RV sites, cottages, and Conestoga Wagons for families who want to glamp it up, Splash RV Resort and Waterpark (debuting this summer and open year-round) is located near Navarre Beach in Milton, Florida.
+With paved RV sites, cottages, and Conestoga Wagons for families who want to glamp it up, Splash RV Resort and Waterpark is located near Navarre Beach in Milton, Florida.
 Every site at this campground comes with a picnic table and a fire pit.

 At more than 60 acres, this is one of those big family campgrounds with so much to do that you may never want to leave.
 Put on your bathing suit and float down the lazy river, swim in one of the resort pools, or relax at the spa (that’s right, this RV resort park and campground has a spa).
 There’s an amphitheater for live music and entertainment, and if you don’t feel like cooking, you can enjoy food and drinks at the onsite café.

-While there’s plenty to do at the campground, Milton is only about six hours by car or RV from Orlando, so you could include the Splash RV Resort and Waterpark on a multi-day Florida family road trip that incorporates the best Orlando theme parks.
+While there’s plenty to do at the campground, Milton is only about six hours by car or RV from Orlando, so you could include the Splash RV Resort and Waterpark on a multi-day Florida family road trip that incorporates the best Orlando theme parks and Florida water parks.

 Family-owned and operated Austin Lakes RV Park and Cabins is situated on a huge manmade lake with plenty of open space for hiking, biking, and relaxing.
 Water sports and swimming are a favorite activity at the resort’s 80-acre lake, sandy beach, and inflatable obstacle course.
 Paddle boats, paddle boards, kayaks, and bumper boats are also readily available.
 Stocked spring-fed ponds are great for fishing, and a kid-friendly creek flows through the park offering hours of fun.